You are contacting

 21 November 2019

 The Financial Conduct Authority (FCA) has made clear that after 2021 it will no longer compel banks to submit LIBOR quotations or sustain the LIBOR benchmark, and that regulated parties proposing LIBOR for contracts beyond 2021 must explain the risks involved.

 A key question is how existing contracts which reference LIBOR and extend beyond December 2021 (so called “legacy contracts”) will operate.
 Participants may agree (or have the right to impose) terms to amend their contracts to deal with the cessation of LIBOR (either a new rate or a new fall-back provision).
 However, if the parties are unable to amend their legacy contracts, they will need to rely on existing language.

-This article examines the litigation risks associated with legacy contracts.
+This article examines the financial litigation risks associated with legacy contracts.
 The analysis in any particular case turns upon the language of the contract and the facts of the transaction but some general themes can be identified.

 Legacy contract terms

 Most legacy contracts provide alternative methods of calculating the interest rate (so-called “fall-back” provisions).
 Fall-back provisions apply where the relevant LIBOR screen rate is unavailable.